 Basically, the infection numbers will be very inaccurate, as not everyone is being tested.
 The deaths, however, will be fairly accurate.

 We can look at how fast the deaths are doubling to get an idea of where we are.
 If they’re still doubling every 3 days or less, then we’re still in the runaway stage of the pandemic, which is bad!
 They would need to be doubling around every 30 days or more before we could think about getting back to normal.

-The data on this page is obtained from official sources, and is accurate to the best of my knowledge.
+The data on this page is mostly obtained from official sources, and it is accurate to the best of my knowledge.
 However, I am only human!
 I sometimes make miscalculations, or typos.
-Don’t always take it as fact and base decisions off it.
+Don’t always take the information on this page fact and base decisions off it.

 This website is not associated with the Scottish government, UK government, NHS, or any other organization.
 It is just run by an individual as a hobby.